-Developed a Paran Creek Watershed Plan in 2017 that was developed to improve the water quality and habitat of all water bodies in the Paran Creek Watershed.
+A Paran Creek Watershed Plan was developed in 2017 to improve the water quality and habitat of all water bodies in the Paran Creek Watershed.
 The current status and health of the watershed, and identification of potential improvements and active management practices were discussed in this plan.